SiriusBYT/Flashcord/README.md

 ## Notice: Flashcord is still in very early Alpha.

 # ⬇️ Installing Flashcord Stable
-To install Flashcord, for Replugged Users, simply click [here](https://replugged.dev/install?identifier=SiriusBYT/flashcord&source=github).
-If you get a warning about Flashcord not being verified by the Replugged Team, ignore it and blame em' or I don't know.
-Being "store" compliant takes time.
-Flashcord is pure CSS anyways, it cannot do anything to your computer.
+To install Flashcord, for [Replugged Users, simply click here](https://replugged.dev/install?identifier=SiriusBYT/flashcord&source=github).
 You can install Flashcord for BetterDiscord and Vencord this way, add the following line to your client's QuickCSS and apply it.
 ### Please use Flashcord with Replugged if you can.
 Flashcord will never fully support BetterDiscord or Vencord due to plugin shenanigans.
+Worst of all, certain clients introduces weird bugs that seem to be an absolute nightmare to fix, please stay away from clients other than Replugged if you can.
 ```
 @import url("https://raw.githubusercontent.com/SiriusBYT/flashcord/main/src/main.css");
 ```